UK lifts immigration cap for medical workers amid shortages

 Critics say the target is arbitrary, unrealistic and economically harmful.

-People from all 28 EU countries can now live in Britain under the bloc’s free-movement rules.
-They will lose that automatic right when the U.K. leaves the EU next year.
+People from all 28 EU countries can currently live in Britain under the bloc’s free-movement rules.
+They will lose that automatic right when the U.K. leaves the EU next March.

+Britain’s 2016 vote to leave the bloc was followed by an increase in the number of EU medical staff leaving Britain, adding to pressures on the country’s overstretched state-funded health care service.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.